5 Easy Tips For Teaching Girls To Be Bold Travelers

 Sadly, this type of thing is not just limited to India, but can happen anywhere in the world.
 For a place that can be at times unwelcoming to women, how can we, as parents, start teaching girls to love and appreciate the world?
 How can we be the female role models for our daughters?

 I am not one to shy away from showing my kids the uncomfortable sides of travel.
 We have seen fancy five star hotels, and the slums that exist right next to them.
-Our kids have seen beggars on the street, and we’ve talked about how some people don’t have enough money to have their own house or to even buy food to eat.
+Our kids have seen beggars on the street, and we've talked about how some people don't have enough money to have their own house or to even buy food to eat.
+Understanding our privilege in travel is important in raising avid travellers.

 But the topic of sexual assault is something that we've never really discussed.
 How do we broach that topic when it comes to teaching girls?
 To a five year old girl, the world is a fun and exciting place.
 I hesitate to tarnish that innocent wonder with the idea that it can be dangerous, especially for a woman.